12 Ways to Eat During Menopause

 Nordic Naturals offers a pure dietary fish oil supplement containing the critical fatty acids EPA, DHA and GLA (gamma-linoleic acid).
 Women who supplemented these essential fats into their diets during menopause have reported a decrease in the severity of hot flashes.
 They also reported a significantly higher quality of life.
 (31)

 Maintaining healthy levels of these fats in your diet is essential to preventing chronic inflammation and supporting hormonal responses key in preventing menopausal symptoms.
+I like the Pro EPA with Concentrated GLA product here

-6 Lifestyle Tips
+6 Lifestyle Tips For Menopause

 It is imperative to take control of our lifestyle habits in order to reduce these unwanted menopausal symptoms.
 If we follow the right lifestyle patterns for a long enough period of time, we can truly thrive during the menopausal years.
 Most people get caught up in all the stressors of the day and are stuck in behaviors that have caused poor health in their bodies.